MartinThoma/MartinThoma.github.io/_posts/2017-02-10-lidl-connect.md

 As Simyo recently was changed into blau.de, I am a customer of Blau.de.
 However, the service is worse than the one of Lidl, so I switched.

+edit: I've recently heard from Marvin that the service hotline of Blau.de asks for the first four characters of your password.
+So they store the password as plain text.

 After getting your Lidl Connect card, you have to tell Blau that you want to keep the number (Rufnummernmitnahme).
 Fill out <a href="https://mein.blau.de/cms/blaude/documents/blau_Verzichtserklaerung.pdf?ext=1">this form</a> and send it to the address on the form.
 Your "SIM-Kartennummer" is printed on the sim card itself.